-While many people think of Alzheimer’s disease and other forms of dementia as primarily affecting person’s memory and thinking, family who are providing care for these loved ones quickly realize that one of the greatest challenges is the behavior changes that can occur as the disease progresses.
+While many people think of Alzheimer’s Disease and other forms of dementia as primarily affecting a person’s memory and thinking, the family who are providing care for these loved ones quickly realize that one of the greatest challenges is the behavior changes that can occur as the disease progresses.
 It’s difficult, for instance, to not take a sudden act of aggression or hostility personally.

 See a doctor.
 Some of the behaviors you’re witnessing may be caused or exacerbated by something beyond the disease, such as side effects of medication, an infection, or some underlying medical issue.
 That’s why it’s important to contact your loved one’s physician if your loved one exhibits a sudden change in behavior.
 The doctor may be able to identify an issue that is treatable, which may improve matters.

 And while there is no cure for Alzheimer’s disease, certain medications may help ease the symptoms.